Skip to main content

 FAQs

 Make sure the additional repo(s) are in the same GitHub organization.
-If not, see the 3rd frequently asked question.If you’ve already given Tusk access to “All repositories” on initial GitHub connection:
+If not, see the frequently asked question below this one.
+If you’ve already given Tusk access to the repo in GitHub, follow these steps:

 You most likely gave Tusk access to “Only select repositories” on initial GitHub connection.

-1. In GitHub itself, go to Settings > GitHub Apps for the current organization
+1. In GitHub itself, go to Settings > GitHub Apps for the current organization (github.com/organizations/your-org-name/settings/installations)

 2. Click Configure for “Use Tusk”